intel/llvm/sycl/doc/FAQ.md

 ### Q: What devices are supported by Intel SYCL compiler?
-**A:** By design, SYCL is closely connected to OpenCL, which is used to offload code to accelerators.
+**A:** By design, SYCL is closely connected to OpenCL, which is used to offload code to specialized devices.
 Intel SYCL compiler currently makes use of SPIR-V, a portable intermediate representation format.
 It is a core feature of OpenCL 2.1, so any device, capable of OpenCL 2.1, should be supported.
 Otherwise, your OpenCL device must support `cl_khr_il_program` extension.